Baptism and the Beginning of the Journey

 - For Reformed (Calvinist), the thief is saved by God’s sovereign election; this example shows God saves without sacraments when He wills.
 Baptism is a covenant sign which does not automatically mean salvation.
 Salvation requires faith, which God gives to the elect and only to the elect.

 - For Evangelical / Baptists, the example of the thief is taken as proof that faith alone saves, not baptism.
 The thief models the “sinner’s prayer.”
 Baptism without understanding, including Infant baptism, is considered invalid because no faith exists.
-Only believer’s baptism counts, after conscious decision for Christ.
+Only believer’s baptism counts, after a conscious decision for Christ.